 The supermarket would work with local public health authorities to rapidly trace close contacts of the infected employee to minimise further spread of the virus.
 Fellow employees who had been within 1.5m of the infected employee for two hours or more in the previous 24 hours since the diagnosed staff member experienced symptoms would also be isolated.

-Two staff at a Melbourne Coles supermarket were recently diagnosed with COVID-19 and immediately put into isolation.
+In March, two staff at a Melbourne Coles supermarket were diagnosed with COVID-19 and immediately put into isolation.
 In a statement to 9News, a spokesperson from Coles said, "Coles has conducted a full clean of the stores over and above the recommendations from the Victorian Department of Health and Human Services (Department of Health), which has confirmed that the stores can continue to trade and the risk of transmission for customers and team members is very low," it read.

 "In addition to criteria on hygiene and social distancing practices, the guidelines specify that 'there is no requirement to close a store if a staff member tests positive for COVID-19'."